 There’s “I’m Rachel, a photographer.”
-Then there’s “I’m Rachel, a passionate professional photographer who travelled Africa for two years, taking landscape shots in order to help raise awareness of the beauty and fragility of the savannah.”
+Then there’s “I’m Rachel, a passionate professional photographer who traveled Africa for two years, taking landscape shots in order to help raise awareness of the beauty and fragility of the savannah.”
 Which one do you think is more appealing to prospective clients?
 It only takes a few minutes and the end result could make a huge impact on your professional life.

 Make Contacting You Easy

-Your e-mail should be prominently displayed so that it is visible from pretty much any page of your landscape portfolio (maybe along the footer?).
+Your email should be prominently displayed so that it is visible from pretty much any page of your landscape portfolio (maybe along the footer?).

-Make sure to display social media icons as well so folks can easily click through to your Instagram, Twitter, Facebook and Tumblr pages.
+Make sure to display social media icons as well so folks can easily click through to your Instagram, Twitter, Facebook, and Tumblr pages.
 (And don’t forget to keep that Instagram chock-full of shots from your new landscape portfolio: landscape photos are a great way to boost your follower count!)

 Start A Blog